 Donizetti’s L’elisir d’amore, with Pretty Yende and Vittorio Grigolo

-Puccini’s Tosca, starring Anna Netrebko, Joseph Calleja and Thomas Hampson
+Puccini’s Tosca, starring Angela Gheorghiu, Joseph Calleja and Thomas Hampson

-A dazzling masterpiece by Handel in a celebrated Glyndebourne production
+Handel’s dazzling masterpiece Giulio Cesare in celebrated Glyndebourne production with Sarah Connolly

 Days 1–3: Settle in to our Munich program with Strauss’s Arabella and a trip to the Bavarian lakes.